Exploring Vulnerability and Risk Taking: FTT’s Fairfax Residency

 Hosting From the Top was an incredibly rewarding experience, which perfectly married our institution’s mission of serving as a creative classroom for our on- and off-campus communities with From the Top’s emphasis on the artistic and professional development of extraordinary young musicians… The depth of the engagement extended far beyond the doors of our theater, as the From the Top performers connected with students at a local Title 1 middle school, as well as aspiring young musicians from the Mason Community Arts Academy.

-Outside of rehearsals and recording, the From the Top musicians spent time preparing for their interactive performances at Poe Middle School in Annandale, Virginia.
+Outside of rehearsals and recording, the FTT musicians spent time preparing for their interactive performances at Poe Middle School in Annandale, Virginia.

-Though the school context was a familiar one for our school-aged musicians, the challenge was this: how would they frame their performances to grasp the attention of 12-14 year-olds and make the whole experience meaningful?
+Though the school context was a familiar one for our school-aged musicians, the challenge was this: how would they frame their performances to hold the attention of 12-14 year-olds?
+How would they make the whole experience meaningful?

 The key to an interactive performance is connecting and responding to the energy of those in the room.
 In each of the two assemblies, there were 300 students accompanied by their teachers and other school staff members.
 The young musicians learned that many Poe students have not had access to live classical performances, let alone performances by students their age.